-- We also offer overdraft protection plans, such as a link to a savings account or personal line of credit, which may be less expensive than our standard overdraft practices.
+- We also offer overdraft protection plans, such as a link to a checking account, savings account or personal line of credit, which may be less expensive than our standard overdraft practices.
 To learn more, ask a Frost banker about our plans.

 This notice explains our standard overdraft practices.